How to Use the Command 'Out-String' (with Examples)

 Explanation:

-• Out-String: Converts the input object (the hashtable) into a string format.
+• Out-String: Formats the object into string form.

 Name Value